 It’s also a wonderful tool to boost immunity.
 (4)

-Last fall, I noticed that my son was getting colds and various infections whenever I took him to public places like the pumpkin patch, pet stores, and the like.
-I am still nursing, so I was surprised that he was getting sick so easily — but when I did some gut testing for both of us, I found we both had low levels of secretory IgA.
+In Fall 2019, I noticed that my son was getting colds and various infections whenever I took him to public places like the pumpkin patch, pet stores, and the like.
+I was still nursing back then, so I was surprised that he was getting sick so easily — but when I did some gut testing for both of us, I found we both had low levels of secretory IgA.
 (This is actually one of the most common abnormalities I see in people with Hashimoto’s.
 I have tested around 300 clients using the GI-MAP test between 2017 and 2019, and 49 percent of people had low secretory IgA.)
-I’ll be doing a deep dive into various ways to boost secretory IgA, but for now, I wanted to share S. boulardii as one tool that can be used safely and effectively for many.

-Secretory IgA is known as the respiratory and GI tracts’ first line of defense.
-It can prevent the adhesion of parasites, bacteria, viruses and other pathogens to our respiratory and gut lining.
+Secretory IgA, or SIgA, is known as the respiratory and GI tracts’ first line of defense.
+It can prevent the adhesion of parasites, bacteria, viruses, and other pathogens to our respiratory and gut lining.

-S. boulardii has been shown to boost Secretory IgA, so I started taking my Rootcology S. Boulardii again, and started Dimitry on it as well (S. boulardii is very safe, even for infants as young as 2 months old — the capsules can be opened and sprinkled into breast milk or purées (I talk more in depth about S. boulardii for children near the end of the article).
+S. boulardii has been shown to boost Secretory IgA, so I started taking my Rootcology S. Boulardii again, and started Dimitry on it as well.
+S. boulardii is very safe, even for infants as young as 2 months old — the capsules can be opened and sprinkled into breast milk or purées (I talk more in depth about S. boulardii for children near the end of the article).
 Within a short period of time, I noticed that we both seemed to be more resilient to the illnesses that were circulating around us.

 Additionally, S. boulardii has become one of my favorite supplements for restoring gut health, and poor gut health is a common root cause of Hashimoto’s.
 I have especially found it helpful for supporting the body in clearing out a number of different infections — and unlike many probiotics, it’s generally considered to be safe for SIBO (Small Intestinal Bacterial Overgrowth), which can be present in up to 50 percent of people with hypothyroidism.